jansony1/s3_replication_failure_remediation/README.md

 This solution ensures replication failures are efficiently managed, maintaining data consistency across S3 buckets.
 The focus is on automation, monitoring, and the reliability of the replication process

 ## Next Action
-1.More experiements to measure the end-to-end time consumption in relation to different counts of failure event
+1. More experiements to measure the end-to-end time consumption in relation to different counts of failure event

 2. Step function may hung in execution with no errors due to failed object was already recorded in DynamoDB and the corresponding data in the original bucket was deleted before step function kick start.